cse-sim/cse/doc/src/records/dhwsys.md

 **wsDayUse=*dhwdayuseName***

-  Name of DHWDAYUSE object that specifies a detailed schedule of hot water use (at point of use).
+  Name of DHWDAYUSE object that specifies a detailed schedule of mixed water use at points of hot water use (that is, "at the tap").
+The mixed water amounts are used to derive hot water requirements based on specified mixing fractions or mixed water temperature (see DHWDAYUSE and DHWUSE).

   The total water use modeled by CSE is the sum of amounts given by wsUse and the DWHDAYUSE schedule.
 DHWDAYUSE draws are resolved to minute-by-minute bins compatible with the HPWH model and wsUse/60 is added to each minute bin.
 Conversely, the hour total of the DHWDAYUSE amounts is included in the draw applied to non-HPWH DHWHEATERs.